Early knowledge of the Pacific Northwest

 It also shows an enormous San Francisco Bay ("Sea of the West") extending to Colorado, its north entrance being the Strait of Juan de Fuca.
 In the Puget Sound area the Rio de los Reyes leads to a huge lake in the center of the continent called Lake de Fonte.
 The east end of the lake leads through a Strait of Ronquillo to Hudson Bay near what is marked as Wager Bay (Eau de Wager) (65°30′N 89°00′W) (with Cape Dobbs at its eastern end) and Chesterfield Inlet (although the area between them is incorrectly shown as an island).
 At about 60° there is a third inlet leading to a long Lake Bernarda which almost reaches Baffin Bay.
 The third inlet is connected to Rio de los Reyes by two channels.
 In 1753 Gerhard Müller published an anonymous rebuttal.
 In 1755 Denis Diderot published a version of Delisle's map in the Encyclopedié.
 In 1757 Andrés Marcos Burriel published a Noticia de la California in which he said he could find no reference to de Fonte in the Spanish archives.
 The appendix giving this information did not appear in the English or French translations. in 1783, one year before the publication of Cook's journals, Jean Nolin published a map incorporating Delisle's geography, including an even larger Sea of the West.

+Today Fonte’s letter is universally considered to have been a hoax.

 Maldonado: Lorenzo Ferrer Maldonado was a Spaniard who had been tried for forgery and counterfeiting.
 In 1609 he presented to the Spanish court a Relation describing how he had crossed the Northwest Passage in 1588.
 He said he sailed through Davis Strait to 70° North.
 Although it was February the sea never froze.
 He then sailed 790 leagues SW and WSW and reached the Strait of Anian at 60°N. At its mouth he found a large harbor where he met a ship with gold and pearls manned by Lutherans from the Baltic ports.
 In June he returned, finding temperatures north of the Arctic Circle warmer than those of Spain.
 A copy of the Relation was found in the Spanish archives 180 years later.
 In 1791 Alessandro Malaspina was told to look for Maldonado's strait.

 Other explorers: Vitus Bering entered the Bering Strait in 1728.
 In 1771 Samuel Hearne reached the Arctic coast from Hudson Bay, proving that there was no saltwater waterway at this latitude.
 In 1778 James Cook followed the coast from Oregon to the Bering Strait.
 People like George Vancouver who followed Cook had to examine each inlet very closely since any one of them could have been the exit from the northwest passage.
 For the rest see History of the Pacific Northwest.